 Research into JDM-style BOVs gave me a few different options – the HKS SSQV with it’s unique sound and the very JDM Take-Off Pushunn R to name just a couple – but I settled on a subtle-looking ARC BOV which I’d seen on a few Cappuccinos on Minkara.
 I managed to source a good example via Jesse Streeter & Yahoo Auctions Japan and when it arrived I quickly made up a simple adaptor to mate it to the ABV flange.

-Unfortunately, despite it’s subtle looks (which I liked a lot), the more I drove around with the ARC the more I felt the noise it produced wasn’t to my taste at all and so it had to go.
+Unfortunately, despite it’s subtle looks (which I liked a lot), the more I drove around with the ARC the more I felt the noise it produced wasn’t to my taste at all and so it had to go; once more it was back to the standard ABV.

-Once more it was back to the standard ABV and I was struggling a little as to where to go and what to buy next until my friend Chris offered up his vintage Collins Performance BOV for a trial.
+I was struggling a little as to where to go and what to buy next until my friend Chris offered up his vintage Collins Performance BOV for a trial.
 It had sounded brilliant on his old Turbo Technics Sierra XR4x4 and we both figured it was worth purchasing a flange adaptor and a bit of silicone piping to give it a go on the Cappuccino.
 We were not wrong!
-From the first trial run it was clear that the Collins was going to be on a long-term loan – not only did it sound great on the Capp but with old school looks and standard-looking black piping it looked nicely at home in the engine bay as well.
+From the first trial run it was clear that the Collins was going to be on a long-term loan – not only did it sound great on the Capp but with its old school looks and some standard-looking black piping it looked nicely at home in the engine bay as well.

 After a lot of testing I arrived at the feed layout below, designed to eliminate all the oddities mentioned above as well as keeping the engine bay uncluttered – looping the EVC feed underneath the intercooler/intake pipes (and teeing off from this tucked-away location to supply the BOV) as well as moving the boost gauge’s flow controller into the cabin were all done to keep things looking as standard as possible.